 What is your favorite current or recent exhibition at MOPOP?

 Jody Allen is the founding director of MOPOP, which she co-founded with brother Paul G. Allen in 2000 to inspire the innate creativity in everyone.
-She is also co-founder and chair of the Paul G. Allen Family Foundation, Vulcan Inc., and the Allen Institute, which works to solve some of the biggest mysteries in bioscience.
+She is also co-founder and chair of the Paul G. Allen Family Foundation, Vale Group, the Allen Institute, which works to solve some of the biggest mysteries in bioscience, and serves on the board of the Allen Institute for Artificial Intelligence (Ai2).
 In addition, Jody serves as chair of the Seattle Seahawks NFL and Portland Trail Blazers NBA franchises, recognizing the role of both teams as powerful catalysts for civic pride.

 What is your first pop culture memory?